kamesh2229/Kubernetes/README.md

  Container Run Time Engine ---> The train is the container and the driver is the run time enginer which will ensure the containers are running as expected.

+## Deep dive on Kubernetes components

+### ETCD :

+What is ETCD ?

+ETCD is a simple distributed key-value store that faster and secure.

+Why we need ETCD ?

+As said Kubernetes cluster consists of multiple nodes (masters and minions), multiple applications running as containers and other different components.
+There should be some way to monitor the state of the cluster and store somewhere such that the same state can be retrieved if an issue occurs.

+What ETCD stores ?

+etcdctl is a command line tool that will help to store the needed information in the etcd cluster using key-value schema.
+ETCD cluster is stored with the kubernetes cluster information i.e configuration data, its state and its metadata.

+### KUBE-API Server :

+What is KUBE-API Server :

+It acts as a API server to the user.
+What does this mean ?
+When a user tries to create a Kubernetes object the API server is first notified and then it validates the request, perform the needed task and send back the needed information to the user.

+Why we need Kube-API server :

+There should be a central mechanism that should validate the user request and ensure that the request is coming from a valid user, as well it is a valid request and then asks the respective cmponents to perform the needed task.
+It is also important that the changed state has to be updated with the ETCD cluster which KUBE-API server will take care.

+What KUBE-API server will do ?

+Example: A user tries to create a pod using a spec of a command i.e kubectl run the following sequence happens.

+1) User issues the request
+2) Kube-API server autenticate's the user
+3) Validate Requests
+4) Retrieve the data
+5) Update ETCD
+6) Scheduler will decide on which node the pod to be created
+7) Kubelet on the specific node will create the pod